Umaji Naik

-Umaji Naik (7 September 1791 – 3 February 1832) was an Indian revolutionary who challenged the British rule in India around 1826 to 1832 .He fought against East India company and company rule.
+Umaji Naik (7 September 1791 – 3 February 1832) was an Indian revolutionary who challenged the British rule in India around 1826 to 1832.
+He fought against East India company and company rule.

-Soon after the fall of Maratha Empire, Naik raised a tiny army against the British.
+Soon after the fall of Maratha Confederacy Naik raised a tiny army against the British.
 His anti-British manifesto asked the country-men to fight against the foreign rulers.
 To capture him, the British Government announced a bounty of 10,000 rupees.
 Betrayed by another Ramoshi named Nana Raghu Chavan British arrested him, inquired then hold him guilty and hanged till death on 3 Feb 1834 in Pune.